You're Doing Work Search WRONG in 2023!

 What Constitutes a Good Faith Work Search?

-A good faith work search means actively looking for jobs that accommodate your restrictions.
-Unfortunately, there's no universal standard for how many job applications you need to submit.
-Some judges expect a couple of searches per week, while others might require several per day.
-To be safe, aim to apply for as many suitable jobs as possible.
+Doing a “good faith” work search means you’re seriously looking for jobs that match your physical restrictions.
+The tricky part?
+There’s no set rule for how many applications you need to send out.
+Some judges are okay with a few a week, while others expect several every day.
+To play it safe, apply for as many legit, appropriate jobs as you can.

-Consider your job search as your new job.
-The more proactive and thorough you are, the better your chances of maintaining your benefits.
+Think of your job search as your new job.
+The more effort you put in, the better your chances of keeping those benefits coming.

 Steps to Conduct an Effective Work Search